250-295-9353

 • MC4 connectors

-To connect a 3rd-party solar panel, you’ll need the solar charge controller.
+To connect a 3rd-party solar panel, you’ll need the Spirit 1.0 solar charge controller or the Spirit 2 solar charge controller.

 Permalink

-Can I charge the Spirit Plus Battery with a solar panel while operating it?
+Can I charge the Spirit 1.0 or Spirit 2 battery with a solar panel while operating it?

 Yes, you can have a solar panel permanently connected and be charging while you’re using it or while you’re not.